Ingrid Fuzjko Hemming

+Ingrid Fujiko (also Fuzjko) von Georgii-Hemming (aka Fujiko Hemming) (イングリット・フジコ・ヘミング) (5 December 1932 – 21 April 2024) was a classical pianist.

 Biography

-Born on December 5, 1932, in Berlin, Germany to a Japanese mother, Toako Ohtsuki, a piano teacher and a Swedish father, Fritz Gösta Georgii-Hemming (1910–1986), an architect and cartoonist educated at the Bauhaus.
+Born in Berlin, Germany to a Japanese mother, Toako Ohtsuki, a piano teacher and a Swedish father, Fritz Gösta Georgii-Hemming (1910–1986), an architect and cartoonist educated at the Bauhaus.
 His father, Fritz Georgii-Hemming (1886–1959), was a lawyer (including at the Svea Court of Appeal) and civil servant, appointed a knight of the Order of Vasa.
 The family name derives from the marriage of Hans Hemming (1853–1927), a provincial doctor and Anna Sofia Georgii (1850–1888).

 Shortly after her family had settled at Shibuya the relationship of Hemming's parents deteriorated into domestic violence ending in a divorce.
 Hemming was educated in Japan and began learning to play the piano at a young age from her mother.
 She was identified as a child prodigy and performed her first concert at seventeen.